Hudson Street (Manhattan): Transportation

 The Christopher Street PATH subway station is located on Christopher Street just west of Hudson Street.

 Road use

 At St. John's Park near Canal Street, Hudson Street is one of the primary access routes leading to and from the Holland Tunnel.

 A bike lane is located in the roadway, connecting a bike lane in Ninth Avenue to one in Bleecker Street.
 In May 2019, it was announced that Hudson Street between Canal and Houston Streets would be reconstructed with expanded sidewalks and a new bike lane for $27 million.
+Two reconstruction projects along Hudson Street were completed in 2022, adding pedestrian space and bike lanes; the project resulted in increased occupancy of storefronts on Hudson Street.